sdthomas91/n-g-spmu/TESTING.md

   - Utilised interaction feedback to help users know it is a clickable button
   - Font awesome up arrow used to illustrate functionality
   - 'aria-hidden="true"' used as semantic icon - text alternative span used

+## UX

+### Pricing

+I decided that upon reflection, for usability and in line with my user goals I would need to add a pricing section, rather than just having pricing within the services section.
+This provides more clarity and information.
+As there are only 3 services I have used the Bootstrap pricing template and will customise to fit with the branding and the site - as well as tweak to make it more user friendly.